 Note: The flip-flop workshop is closed on Sundays.

 Cavernous arts and crafts showroom Spinners Web is currently located in Spring Valley; although a move is scheduled for the near future.
-Here, nearly 400 different vendors congregate under one roof to sell their wares, which range from hand-woven woollen fabrics to animal-printed pottery and soft leather goods.
-The items at Spinners Web are exceptionally high quality, and represent some of the country's best up-and-coming designers.
+Here, nearly 400 different vendors congregate under one roof to sell their wares, which range from hand-woven woolen fabrics to animal-printed pottery and soft leather goods.
+The items at Spinners Web are of exceptionally high quality, and represent some of the country's best up-and-coming designers.
 If you loved the unique interior decorations of your camp while on safari, there's a good chance you'll find something similar here.

 Monday - Friday: 9:30am - 6:30pm